-The Foundation, Lotus House Thrift LLC, Lotus Wellness Center, LLC, and National Women's Shelter Network, LLC aka Lotus House Women's Initiative, LLC will be collectively referred to as the Foundation in the consolidated financial statements.
+The Foundation, Lotus House Thrift LLC and Lotus Wellness Center, LLC, will be collectively referred to as the Foundation in the consolidated financial statements.

 NOTE 1 - NATURE OF ACTIVITIES (CONTINUED)

 In October 2021, Lotus Endowment Fund, Inc. amended its existing master lease with the Foundation, Inc. for a new parcel of vacant land located at 233-235 NW 14th Terrace, Miami, which was subsequently transferred in January 2022 by the endowment to its wholly owned subsidiary, Lotus Village II, LLC.
 Upon transfer it was released from the original master lease and Lotus Village II, LLC entered into a new master lease of the same parcel of land and additional parcels of land in January-April 2022, subject to a purchase money mortgage in favor of Lotus Endowment, for the prospective development of the Children's Village at Lotus Village, a planned children's resource center, located at 205, 211, 213, 219, 225, and 233-35 NW 14th Terrace and 1460 NW 2nd Avenue, Miami.
 The properties are used by the Foundation for various activities but remains in development at this time by Lotus Village II, LLC.
 No rent is due until such time as the Foundation takes occupancy of the new Children's Village.
 In April 2023, the master lease from Lotus Village II, LLC to the Foundation was amended and restated to facilitate the development of the Children's Village as part of the new market tax credit financing for the development.